rollyngoma/wede5020-part-1-assignment-1/README.md

 ---

-**Note:** Part 1 focuses on HTML foundation.
-CSS styling and JavaScript functionality will be implemented in subsequent parts.
+**Note:** Part 2 focuses on HTML + CSS only.
+Images are placeholders and should be replaced with licensed images before final submission.